hn/bsh-home-appliances/README.md

 They are commercially available from [Lumberg](https://www.lumberg.com/en/products/product/3521), [Stocko](https://www.stocko-contact.com/downloads/STOCKO_Connector%20systems_pitch%202.5_ECO-TRONIC_de_en.pdf) and probably many more suppliers.
 B/S/H/ sells somewhat pricy pre-assembled cables as well, e.g. the [spare part 00631780](https://www.siemens-home.bsh-group.com/de/produktliste/00631780).

-It looks as if B/S/H/ has gradually introduced the D-Bus more and more into home appliances over the years: Older washing machines (roughly before 2010) only use the D-Bus for the unbalance sensor and the control panel, but not for motor control.
-Newer appliances also control the motor (and presumably other components) via the D-Bus.

 :warning: Watch out: The assignment of the connector depends on the end point: on the control board the connector is configured as GND-DATA-VCC and then the cable is crossed and on the other side (e.g. for sensors) the wiring is VCC-DATA-GND:

 ![BSH D-Bus pinout, control bord bottom, slave top right](bsh-dbus-pinout.jpg)

+It looks as if B/S/H/ has gradually introduced the D-Bus more and more into home appliances over the years:
+- pre-2006 washing machines use the D-Bus only to control the display (in a rather simplistic way),
+- 2006-2010 washing machines only use the D-Bus for the unbalance sensor and the control panel,
+- post-2010 appliances also control the motor (and presumably other components) via the D-Bus.

+All data are only rough estimates, as the various models were produced and sold over longer periods of time.

 ## Protocol